SPF-OST/optihood/docs/guide/energy_system_component_models.rst

 defined in the input scenario excel file.
 In order to use discrete temperature levels, the ``temperatureLevels`` parameters has to be True when the ``EnergyNetwork`` class is instantiated::

+      import EnergyNetworkGroup as EnergyNetwork

+      #set a time period for the optimization problem
+      TimePeriod = np.date_range("2021-01-01 00:00:00".
+"2021-12-31 23:00:00", freq = "60min"

+      #create an energy network and set the network parameters from an excel file
       network = EnergyNetwork(timeperiod, temperatureLevels=True)